Rosemary (wrestler)

-Holly Letkeman (born November 29, 1983) better known by the ring name Rosemary is a Canadian professional wrestler and actress.
-She is signed to Total Nonstop Action Wrestling (TNA) where she also uses the ring name Courtney Rush.
+Holly Letkeman (born November 29, 1983), better known by the ring name Rosemary, is a Canadian professional wrestler and actress.
+She is signed to Total Nonstop Action Wrestling (TNA), where she is one-half of the current TNA Knockouts World Tag Team Champions with Allie and Kiera Hogan as DemonXBunny in their first reign as a team.
+It is Rosemary's record-setting fifth individual reign.
+She is also a former one-time Impact Wrestling Knockouts Champion.

-She is a record-holding four-time TNA Knockouts World Tag Team Champion and a former one-time Impact Wrestling Knockouts Champion.
-She has worked for promotions such as BSE Pro, Border City Wrestling (BCW), Maximum Pro Wrestling, NCW Femmes Fatales, Smash, Steel City Pro Wrestling, and Shimmer Women Athletes.
+Rosemary has worked for promotions such as BSE Pro, Border City Wrestling (BCW), Maximum Pro Wrestling, NCW Femmes Fatales, Smash, Steel City Pro Wrestling, and Shimmer Women Athletes.
 She is also a former Shimmer Tag Team Champion with Sara Del Rey.

 Early life

 Born in Winnipeg, Manitoba and raised in Stonewall, Manitoba, she was exposed to professional wrestling by her father.
 During high school, she and a friend briefly trained at a local school, but quit after one session when the school wanted them to have a match.
 She later attended University of Manitoba, where she majored in film studies.
 After graduation, she worked on a few film sets, but decided to resume her childhood interest in professional wrestling after hearing of Eddie Guerrero's death and attended Scott D'Amore's school in Windsor, Ontario, in May 2007, where she was taught by Tyson Dux and Johnny Devine, as well as D'Amore.
 She initially used the ring name PJ Tyler (reflecting her love of Aerosmith), but later changed it to Courtney Rush.